VulpesSARL/MiniNT5-Tools/README.md

 MiniNT5 is intended for diagnostics, repair & (re-)installation of Windows.
 (Workstation & Server editions, from Windows 2000 to Windows 10)

+Hint: There is no need to disable Secure-Boot in order to boot MiniNT5.
+Even from PXE.

 ### Prerequisites

 What things you need to build MiniNT